- Visiting Chesapeake?

-Governor Ralph Northam moved Virginia's Eastern Region into Phase 3 on September 10.
-For details on what this means, view his latest Executive Order.
-Everyone ages 10 and older is still required to wear a mask or face covering at all times while entering, exiting, traveling through, and spending time in a variety of public settings.
+For the latest on Governor Ralph Northam's orders for Virginia, visit the Virginia Coronavirus website.
+Everyone ages 5 and older is required to wear a mask or face covering at all times while entering, exiting, traveling through, and spending time in a variety of public settings.

 - Find the latest on Parks, Recreation and Tourism services here.

 - Find the latest on Chesapeake Public Library services here.